bbenchoff/AGaMEMnon/README.md

 ## Using it

 One `agamemnon` command drives both halves of the chip — the FPGA fabric and the flash/RISC-V side.
-No `af.exe`, no Quartus, no Windows-only step, no Baidu, no vendor OpenOCD driver.
-The FPGA flow maps onto IceStorm one-for-one, so if you know that flow you know this one.

 ```bash
 agamemnon build design.v -o design.bin                       # yosys → nextpnr-generic → bitgen